Sriparno08/Openpedia/README.md

 There are a lot of open source programs on the internet that allow you to contribute to open source projects.

-Here is a list of such initiatives that you can participate in and upskill yourself in open source contributions.
+Here is a list of such initiatives that you can participate in and upskill yourself in open source contributions:

-### 🔗 Open Source Contributions Links

 - [MLH Fellowship](https://fellowship.mlh.io/)
 - [Google Summer of Code](https://summerofcode.withgoogle.com/)